 Guatemala is one of the most populous countries in Central America.
 It is also a multicultural society with a large number of indigenous peoples and Afro-descendant communities.
 Despite a slow economic recovery, unequal distribution has meant that Guatemala remains one of the poorest countries in the region.
 This impacts disproportionately on the country’s indigenous population, particularly women, who suffer markedly lower developmental outcomes in health care, nutrition and education.
 While literacy rates for non-indigenous young males in urban areas are 97 per cent, for example, for young indigenous women in rural areas the rates fall to just 68 per cent.

 Similarly, while the country’s health system struggles with lack of resources and under-staffing, which undermines the ability of all citizens to secure adequate care, poor health outcomes disproportionately affect the indigenous population.
 For example, while only 59 per cent of children between the ages of 12 and 24 months were vaccinated at a national level, levels were even lower in departments that are predominantly indigenous, such as Huehuetenango (38 per cent) and Quiché (44 per cent).
 As in other public services, the limited availability of culturally appropriate medical care is a barrier.
 Nevertheless, indigenous traditions continue to play an important role in health care, with 79 per cent of births in predominantly indigenous areas attended by traditional midwives.
-A public policy on traditional midwives was approved in 2015 and will seek to strengthen their relationship with the public health system, disseminate their knowledge and support the delivery of more culturally appropriate health care.
+A public policy on traditional midwives, approved back in 2015, seeks to strengthen their relationship with the public health system, disseminate their knowledge and support the delivery of more culturally appropriate health care.

 Much of this violence is related to the development of energy and extractive projects on indigenous or Garifuna land.
 While public institutions often side with corporations and private investors by criminalizing protesters, violence and intimidation against communities frequently goes unpunished.
 In particular, femicide of indigenous women remains rife in Guatemala.
 Though rooted in colonial times, the practice increased in frequency and intensity during the decades-long armed conflict.
 The Commission for Historical Clarification, a truth and reconciliation commission created after the war, found that 88 per cent of those affected by violence during the war were indigenous Mayan women and girls targeted for gender-based violence, including femicide, with two girls killed for every boy.
 Perpetrators were mostly military and paramilitary personnel.
 Even after the conflict, Guatemala still has one of the highest rates of femicide in the region, with few perpetrators brought to justice and a culture of impunity being the prevailing norm.